 We are already seeing more people paying with their phone, watch or other device, and this will become the norm over the next 10 years.
-Soon you might not even need a device because the payment system will work through the facial recognition (like it or not, as is already happening in China).
+Soon you may not even need a device because the payment system will work through the facial recognition (like it or not, as is already happening in China).

 The world war on cash has been raging for a while now.

 The average number of ATM transactions per person has declined significantly since 2010, and consumer money purchases have decreased from 60% to 37% over the same period.
-Market analysts East & Partners they say Australia will be the first near cashless continent (less than 2% of purchases) by 2022.
+Market analysts East & Partners they say Australia will be the first near-cashless continent (less than 2% of purchases) by 2022.

 Are you one of the thousands of people who use QWERTY, ABC123 or 123456 as their password?
 If so, you should work harder!